digitallinguistics/dlx2scription/README.md

-# dlx2text
+# dlx2scription

- A JavaScript library for converting linguistic data to various text formats
+A JavaScript library for converting linguistic data to a simple interlinear text.